 After waiting 10 minutes to buy the tickets to São Jorge Castle, we realized it was time to eat.
 As real tourists that we were, we went to lunch at a restaurant that I usually don’t recommend.
 Do you know those restaurants that have their menus in many languages?
 The ones for tourists… The waiters were friendly, the food was nice but the price was 35% higher than in a “regular” restaurant.

-From the castle, the view over the city was magnificent, the place itself is beautiful and we had a great time, although the only thing left from the castle was the exterior walls.
+There are so many things to do in Lisbon and visiting São Jorge castle is definitely one of them!
+From the castle, the view over the city is magnificent, the place itself is beautiful and we had a great time, although the only thing left from the castle was the exterior walls.
 I believe that it’s a little bit exaggerated the 7,5€ we had to pay for the tickets and recently it became even more expensive – 8,5€.
 If I got this right, the number of tourists increases and so does the price of the tickets… Probably that’s their way to limit the number of entrances and/or earn more money!

 On our way back, we managed to take the tram nº 28 that let us out at the National Assembly stop where we could watch the reception of Germany president by the National Assembly president.